This section contains lots of info about the best tools to use for sketching – both at home and out on location (urban sketching).

-- A mix of Daniel Smith, Winsor and Newton and Schmincke watercolours in an Art Basics tin.
+- A mix of Daniel Smith, Winsor and Newton and Schmincke watercolours in a metal tin.
 More details here.

-- Pentel Aquash Waterbrush in large.
+- I also have a Faber Castell waterbrush.
 I don’t like the results from a waterbrush (washes are flat with little granulation) so I rarely paint with it.
-The main use is as a clean water supply for pre-wetting skies.
+Its main use is as a clean water supply for pre-wetting skies

 - Refer to the Brushes Section for more details.